 After a Kansas City Slip & Fall, Should You Talk to the Adjuster?

 Immediately after the accident, you are probably already dealing with a lot of stress and issues.
-This is why we advise our clients not to give recorded statements and to let our Kansas City slip and fall lawyer speak with the insurance adjuster on their behalf.
-We can gather the information they need to move your claim forward while you focus on treating with your medical providers and getting better.
+This is why we advise our clients not to give recorded statements and to let our Kansas City slip and fall attorney speak with the insurance adjuster on your behalf.
+We gather the information they need to move your claim forward while you focus on treatment with your medical providers and getting better.

 Should I Sign an Authorization or Release After a Kansas City Slip & Fall?